intellistream/AllianceDB/README.md

 The environment will be automatically configured and all of our experiments can be automatically reproduced by calling the following command with **root privileges**:

-Unfortuntly, we do not provide docker support, and the program may fail to run on WSL or virtual machines, preliminary due to the need of hardware counter profiling.

 ```shell
 sudo bash run_all.sh -d /data1/xtra -c 19922944
 ```